tomciosegal/nutri-store/README.md

   saved and auto populated in shipping page from the first purchase.

 - **Profile Info** has also very important feature where user can update any of the details.by clicking update button.
-    This changes will be visible with the next checkout process as input will be autopopulated.
+    This changes will be visible with the next checkout process as input will be auto populated.

 - **My Orders**, where a user can see a summary of all their previous orders and all orders are populated by date for easier search.
 ***